0chain/zwalletcli/README.md

 No wallet in path  C:\Users\..\.zcn\my_fifth_wallet.json found.
 Creating wallet...
 ZCN wallet created!!..
 Execute faucet smart contract success with txn:  xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ```
-Verify wallet creation
+**Verify wallet creation**

 You can verify the recovered wallet by checking your .zcn folder for the corresponding wallet name.

 #### Recovering wallet - `recoverwallet`

 `recoverwallet` is used when restoring a lost wallet or when loading the wallet from a different computer.

 Given a wallet's mnemonics, you can recover and recreate your wallet.
+The following flags work with `recoverwallet`

 | Parameter    | Required | Description                            | Default | Valid Values |
 | ------------ | -------- | -------------------------------------- | ------- | ------------ |